 This charter contains a set of pledges related to improving the services and outcomes experienced by children and young people with special educational needs and disability (SEND).
-It is a demonstration of commitment and intent by Birmingham SEND Local Area Partnership to the principles and practice of coproduction with SEND children, young people, parents and, carers, children and young people, as a way of working that is embedded across and within the SEND system of services and support.
+It is a demonstration of commitment and intent by Birmingham SEND Local Area Partnership to the principles and practice of co-production with SEND children, young people, parents and carers as a way of working that is embedded across and within the SEND system of services and support.